Shubhamkr2610/neos-quiz/README.md

      Computer science
      Mathematics
-     Html And Css
+     Html, Css , Js

 ### In Header

-- navigate to the Home page back, click on the NeoQuiz logo
+- navigate to the Home page back, click on the NeosQuiz logo
 - navigate to the Guideline Page,  click on the Guideline button